fetchai/docs/pages/guides/CosmPy/Install.md

     poetry shell
     ```

-For more information on CosmPy visit our [GitHub↗️](https://github.com/fetchai/cosmpy)
+For more information on CosmPy visit our [GitHub ↗️ ](https://github.com/fetchai/cosmpy)